davidrequena/multifastats/README.md

 ============

 Multifastats: Multi-Fasta Sequence Stats.
-Free program based in a python script, to calculate basic outputs, some statistics and allows to apply some filters (N50, %GC, molecular weight, pseudosequences, subgroups and cut in k-mers given length and type filters) for a set of 'fasta' sequences (and optionally for each single sequence, too).
+Free program based in a python script, to make basic outputs, calculate some statistics and also allows to apply some filters (N50, %GC, molecular weight, pseudosequences, cut in k-mers and subgroups by length and/or type) for a set of 'fasta' sequences (and optionally for each single sequence, too).

 -------------------------------------------------------------------------------